electronf99/HandleBarBluetoothMedia/README.md

-# HandleBar Bluetooth Media Controller
+# Handle Bar Bluetooth Media Controller

 Bluetooth media control buttons for motorbike handlebars.
 This is a project that turns an esp32 into media control buttons for a motorcycle (or anything else).
 It is paired with your pone or gps or what ever and it sends media control keys.